Mike Cernovich

 Michael Cernovich (born November 17, 1977) is an American right-wing social media personality, political commentator, and conspiracy theorist.
 Though he initially called himself alt-right, he dissociated from the movement after Richard Spencer became its public face.
 Cernovich describes himself as part of the new right and some have described him as part of the alt-lite.

 Cernovich became a blogger in the 2000s, focusing on anti-feminist themes.
-He gained notice within the manosphere, and made a number of inflammatory comments about dating and sexual assault, including the claim that date rape "does not exist".
+He gained notice within the manosphere, and made a number of inflammatory comments about dating and sexual assault, including the claim that date rape is "liberal fiction".
 He created a website, Danger and Play, in 2011; it was first known for his postings about men's rights and mindset techniques.
 In 2014, Cernovich became a prominent figure in the Gamergate harassment campaign against several women in the video game industry, and through this built a following among the alt-right.
 During the 2016 presidential campaign, he adapted his website to a political blog.
 He was an early supporter of Republican candidate Donald Trump, and promoted conspiracy theories about Democratic candidate Hillary Clinton.
-Since 2018, he has become increasingly critical of Trump, and now opposes him in the 2024 election.
+Since 2018, he has become increasingly critical of Trump, and in 2022 voiced support for Ron DeSantis instead for the 2024 election.

-Cernovich is known for his promotion of fake news, conspiracy theories, and smear campaigns.
+Cernovich has promoted fake news, conspiracy theories, and smear campaigns.
 He helped spread the Pizzagate conspiracy theory, which falsely claimed that John Podesta and other high-ranking Democratic Party officials were involved in a child-sex ring.
-Cernovich has frequently made false accusations about political opponents of being pedophiles.
+Cernovich has frequently made unsubstantiated accusations about political opponents of being pedophiles.
 He unearthed old tweets by Sam Seder and James Gunn joking about pedophilia, and initially succeeded in pressuring to get them fired, but both were reinstated after public outcry.